jamesfalkner/MicroProfileThorntailOnAzure/README.md

 Accept the default subscription ID value.
 Note: this field is not shown in the picture above.

 #### Resource Group
-Select "create new" resource group if one does not currently exist.
+Select "Create new" resource group if one does not currently exist.

 #### Location
 The geographic location in which to deploy OpenShift Origin.